A machine learning route between band mapping and band structure: Generation of and validation on synthetic data

-\item[] \textbf{Tuning the initialization.} For simple bands constructed using analytic functions, tuning can be achieved by modifying the parameters in the functions.
-In the complex multiband situation such as that of WSe$_2$, we tuned the initialization of the reconstruction algorithm by scaling or perturbing the coefficient amplitudes of the constituent bases of the band structure.
+For simple bands constructed using analytic functions, tuning can be achieved by modifying the parameters in the functions.
+In complex multiband situations such as that of WSe$_2$, we tuned the initialization of the reconstruction algorithm by scaling or perturbing the coefficient amplitudes of the constituent bases of the band structure.
 In our case, the bases are the terms of the hexagonal Zernike polynomials (ZPs) \cite{Mahajan2006,Mahajan2007}.
-Although unconstrained basis tuning is prone to unrealistic results, it achieves a level of ad hoc control for efficient generation of a large amount of distinct initializations.
-For more physically realistic tuning, we used DFT calculations with different exchange-correlation functionals (see section S3).
+Although unconstrained basis tuning is prone to unrealistic results, it achieves a level of ad hoc control for the efficient generation of a large amount of distinct initializations.
+For more physically realistic tuning, we used DFT calculations with different exchange-correlation functionals (see Supplementary Section 4).